MagCache: Fast Video Generation with Magnitude-Aware Cache: Experiment

 \textbf{Evaluation Metrics.} To assess the performance of video synthesis acceleration methods, we focus on two primary aspects: inference efficiency and visual quality.
 For evaluating inference efficiency, we use Floating Point Operations (FLOPs) and inference latency as metrics.
 Following PAB~\cite{zhao2024pab} and TeaCache~\cite{liu2024timestep}, we employ LPIPS~\cite{zhang2018unreasonable}, PSNR, and SSIM for visual quality evaluation.

 \textbf{Implementation Detail.} We enable FlashAttention~\cite{dao2022flashattention} by default for all experiments.
 Latency is measured on a single A800 GPU.
 As shown in Figure~\ref{fig1:intro}, the magnitude ratio remains stable and robust across different prompts.
-Therefore, we select the prompt 1 in Figure~\ref{fig1:intro} to compute the magnitude ratio.
-Please refer to the Appendix for the detailed prompt.
+Therefore, we select the prompt 1 in Appendix~\ref{appendix: prompt1} to compute the magnitude ratio.
 For all models, following prior works~\cite{xi2025sparse, xia2025training}, we keep the first 20\% of diffusion steps unchanged, as these initial steps are critical to the overall generation process.
+It is consistent with our observation that the magnitude ratio has a relatively larger variation in the first 20\% steps.
 For Open-Sora, we set $K=3$ and $\delta=0.12$ for MagCache-fast, and $K=1$, $\delta=0.06$ for MagCache-slow.
 For Wan 2.1, MagCache-fast uses $K=4$ and $\delta=0.12$, while MagCache-slow uses $K=2$ and $\delta=0.12$.
 In the ablation study, we randomly sample 100 prompts from VBench to conduct our experiments.
+More details can refer to our official repository.